 One advantage of charge cards is that they can give you greater flexibility in how you spend for your business.

-- The Plum Card® from American Express OPEN has no preset spending limit.
+- The Plum Card® from American Express has no preset spending limit.

-- Neither does The Business Platinum® Card from American Express OPEN or The Business Green Rewards Card from American Express OPEN.
+- Neither does The Business Platinum® Card from American Express or The Business Green Rewards Card from American Express.